RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/search.md

 ![Within the focused state, the magnifying glass symbol is more prominent.
 The “Clear” button becomes enabled.](/img/components/search-focus.png "Within the focused state, the magnifying glass symbol is more prominent.
 The “Clear” button becomes enabled.")
 :::

+To learn more about adding Help Text or Validation to Input Fields like Search, see the [Forms and Validation](/patterns/forms-and-validation) guidance.